sybrew/the-seo-framework/readme.txt

 19. MEDIUM PRIORITY: Add hooks in the sitemap which relays all IDs found, before looping over them.
 <!-- (Done) 20.
 Allow filtering of the robots.txt output.
 	* Also override the WP robots blocking state?
 Introduced in WP 5.3, it no longer relies on the robots.txt file for site-wide blocking, and uses meta tags instead. -->
+20. Add hook to output SEO settings for bulk/quick edit? (we reserved a row for this, might as well utilize it with columns)

 TODO https://github.com/sybrew/the-seo-framework/issues/420
 	We should look for the symbols that initiate the transformation, rather than looping over each possible tag...